serverless-mom/PortfolioPage/readme.md

 ## Images

-The images folder is a mix of stuff I made and stuff from a parallax demo, and other stuff I don't own.
-I should fix that...
+The images folder is all stuff I created.
+Banner image 'painting' is just a complex photoshop filter.